getsentry/rfcs/text/0075-span-thread-id.md

 I took a sample transaction from our sentry.io dashboard and and added a random tid (from a limited set of 10 random tids) to each span.
 The transaction had 33 spans and adding the thread.id field + in some cases also initializing the data field resulted in a raw size increase of 1.5KB.
 After compressing with gzip (-6 level), the difference between the two was only 230B or about 0.03% increase compared to total size.

-Possible format optimization:
+**Possible format optimization:**
 Since spans already include a link to their parent span via the parent_span_id field value, the tid information could be omitted as long as it matches that of the parent span.
-This way we could save some bytes of transfer.
-One pitfall of this approach is that it makes the raw format more obscure and forces everyone to construct the span tree or follow long chains of parent/child relationships to figure out what span the thread was started on.
-Seeing how fast the calls to get thread identifiers are, this would also be sensitive to a performance impact greater than the one of just calling the get handlers each time.
+One pitfall of this approach is that it would make the raw format more obscure and force everyone to construct the span tree in order to figure out what span the thread was started on.
+Seeing how fast the calls to get thread identifiers are, this could also be sensitive to a performance impact greater than the one of just calling the get thread information handlers each time. #tradeoffs

 # Unresolved questions
 - Should breadcrumbs also track thread ids?